Borrow Materials Not Owned By IU

 Borrowers are responsible for material until the Library receives it, and for that reason might consider insuring material for a minimum of $150 per item when shipping it back to the Library.

-Book Drops: You can also return books at one of two drive-up book drops located on the south side of the Wells Library.
-The book drops are just north of the Neal-Marshall Black Culture Center and Theatre and Drama Center in a turnaround located on Seventh Street.
+Book Drops: You can also return books at our drive-up book drops located on the south side of the Wells Library.
+One book drop is located in the Wells Library parking lot (north end), and two are just north of the Neal-Marshall Black Culture Center and Theatre and Drama Center in a turnaround located on Seventh Street.

 Rush Cataloging & Catalog Correction Requests